OpenNebula/marketplace-docs/source/service/vnf.rst

 .. note::

     As described in the :ref:`Overview <service_vnf>`, there are 2 appliances available.
-Both share same image and support same set of contextualization parameters, the only difference is how they are managed in the OpenNebula - via Virtual Router (VR) interface or as regular Virtual Machine (VM).
+Both share the same image and support the same set of contextualization parameters, the only difference is how they are managed in the OpenNebula - via Virtual Router (VR) interface or as regular Virtual Machine (VM).

-If parameters support multiple values, the values can be are separated by spaces (``x y``), commas (``x,y``) or semicolons (``;``).
+If parameters support multiple values, the values can be are separated by spaces (``x y``), commas (``x,y``), or semicolons (``;``).

 .. _vnfs_context_param:

 Virtual Network Functions
 -------------------------

-Following parameters are supported in both deployment modes, as VR and VM.
+Following parameters are supported in both deployment modes, as Virtual Machine (VM) and Virtual Router (VR).

 .. _vnf_dhcp4_context_param:

 Function DHCP4
 ~~~~~~~~~~~~~~

-Function implements DHCPv4 service.
+The function implements DHCPv4 service.
 If enabled without any specific configuration, it provides DHCP leases for all (non-management) interfaces and all their configured subnets.

 **Basic parameters**: